Kaaba: In non-Islamic literature

 The Khuzistan Chronicle is a short Nestorian (Christian origin) chronicle written no later than the 660s CE covers the history up to the Arab conquest and gives an interesting note on Arabian geography.
 The section covering the geography starts with a speculation about the origin of the Muslim sanctuary in Arabia:

 Regarding the K'bta (Kaaba) of Ibrahim, we have been unable to discover what it is except that, because the blessed Abraham grew rich in property and wanted to get away from the envy of the Canaanites, he chose to live in the distant and spacious parts of the desert.
 Since he lived in tents, he built that place for the worship of God and for the offering of sacrifices.
 It took its present name from what it had been, since the memory of the place was preserved with the generations of their race.
 Indeed, it was no new thing for the Arabs to worship there, but goes back to antiquity, to their early days, in that they show honor to the father of the head of their people.

 According to the Asatir, a 10th-century work of Samaritan literature, Ismail and his eldest son Nebaioth built the Kaaba as well as the city of Mecca."

+Opinions of some Western writers

+Patricia Crone and Tom Holland have cast doubt on the claim that Mecca was a major historical trading outpost.
+Other scholars such as Glen Bowersock disagree and assert that it was.
+Crone later on disregarded some of her theories.
+She argues that Meccan trade relied on skins, hides, manufactured leather goods, clarified butter, Hijazi woollens, and camels.
+She suggests that most of these goods were destined for the Roman army, which is known to have required colossal quantities of leather and hides for its equipment.